-\textbf{Are there simple indicators of adversarial examples?} In the first test set published by the challenge organizer, we see negative values for some features.
+\textbf{Are There Simple Indicators of Adversarial Examples?} In the first test set published by the challenge organizer, we see negative values for some features.
 These negative values would indicate that they are adversarial examples.
 In the revised test set provided by the challenge organizer, there are no negative feature values, meaning that there are no simple ways to tell whether an example is adversarial or not.
 In spite of this, we can speculate on the count of perturbed features by comparing the number of nonzero entries corresponding to feature vectors in the training set and feature vectors in the test set.
 Figure~\ref{fig:nonzero} shows the normalized frequency of the number of nonzero entries of feature vectors in the training set vs. test set.
-We observe that their normalized frequencies are similar except that some test examples have more nonzero entries ($>1200$).
-Their mean values are much smaller than the input dimension ($106,428$), suggesting that the average number of perturbed features may be small.
+We observe that their normalized frequencies are similar except that some test examples have more nonzero entries.
+Their mean values are close and are much smaller than the input dimension ($106,428$), suggesting that the average degree of perturbed features may be small.